med-seg/p/README.md

 **IMPORTANT**: You are encouraged to read this entire file and make necessary modifications to your code before program execution.

-MATLAB code for [description of paper]
+MATLAB code for 'Advancing Pancreas Segmentation in Multi-protocol MRI Volumes using Hausdorff-Sine Loss Function'.

 by Hykoush Asaturyan, Barbara Villarini, E. Louise Thomas, Jimmy.
 D. Bell and Julie Fitzpatrick.